hashkat/hashkat/src/DEVELOPERS.md

 ### analyzer_main.cpp

-The principal file in the source code, it deals with many aspect of #k@.
+The principal file in the source code, it deals with many aspects of #k@.
 It ensures that when you stop a simulation using **Ctrl-c** the simulation halts gracefully, it contains the *Analyzer* struct which contains numerous other structs within #k@, and it has several initialization functions used to make the proper configurations based on the input file.

 !!!!!